In this podcast, Guy Alvarez discusses how to measure the return on investment (ROI) of your law firm’s social media activities.

 Step Five: Benchmark Against Competitors

-The final step in determining the ROI of your social media is to compare your social media efforts to your competitors to uncover areas where your firm to stand out or enhance its thought leadership position.
+The final step in determining the ROI of your social media is to compare your social media efforts to your competitors to uncover areas where your firm can stand out or enhance its thought leadership position.
 This will also allow you to see which social channels are most accessible for your competitors in reaching your target audience, how many posts your competitors publish per day and the amount of engagement their posts receive.

 A Word About Analytics